pyeventsourcing/eventsourcing/docs/topics/process.rst

 whenever no prompts are received.

 The process applications could all use the same single database, or they could each use their own database.
-If the process applications of a system in the same operating system processes use different databases, they can still use each other's notification log object.

-Using multiple operating system processes is similar to multi-threading, each process will run a thead that runs a loop.
-Multiple operating system processes could share the same database.
-They could also use different databases, but then the notification logs may need to be presented in an API and its readers may need to to pull notifications from the API.
+If different process applications of a system are running in the same operating system process, they can use each other's notification log object (and repository object).
+Otherwise, the notification logs (and aggregates) may need to be presented in an API and downstream processes would need to pull notifications from an upstream API.
+In this example, the processes applications use the same database.

 The example below shows a system with multiple operating system processes.
+It uses Redis as a publish-subscribe mechanism, to push prompts.
 All the application processes share one MySQL database.
 The example works just as well with PostgreSQL.

 .. code:: python